QUICK ANSWER

 Days 19 and 20: Take one final timed practice exam.
 If you are scoring 80% or above with no single topic below 65%, schedule your retake.
 If not, give yourself one more week.

 Day 21: Book the retake at Pearson VUE.
 Do not wait until you "feel ready."
-If the practice scores say you are ready, trust them over your anxiety.
+If the practice scores show a strong readiness signal, trust the data more than the anxiety.
 The longer you wait, the more material fades.

 The detailed retake plan breaks this structure down day by day with specific question counts and topic assignments.